finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 }
 ```

 Let's build it on Production mode.
-We can using `yarn build` or `npm run build` to build for Production.
+We can use `yarn build` or `npm run build` to build for Production.
 After it finished, let's serve our app using `yarn start:prod` or `npm run start:prod`.
 Ok, but why you ask?
 Well, we gonna inspect how much bootstrap affect (size) in our Project.

 Open [http://localhost:3000](http://localhost:3000) again in our browser.
-Let's inspect it and we're gonna use **network tab** on chrome to see how much bootstrap cost.
+Let's inspect it and we're gonna use the **network tab** on chrome to see how much bootstrap cost.

 ![CSS before PurgeCSS](/images/network-tab-before-purgecss.png)

-Now pay attention on `vendors` css file, it's our bootstrap file.
-The size is **144kb**, now you said, that small, well now think if our users is on slow network, that's alot to download.
-Beside it is to much because we only using class `.container`, so why download all of it?
+Now pay attention to the `vendors` CSS file, it's our bootstrap file.
+The size is **144kb**, now you said, that small, well now think if our users are on a slow network, that's a lot to download.
+Besides it is too much because we only using the class `.container`, so why download all of it?

-Luckily, PurgeCSS have plugin for Razzle.
+Luckily, PurgeCSS has a plugin for Razzle.
 Let's use it then:

 ```bash
 # If you're using yarn